Analyzing Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM)

 |2.38

+Greenlane presently has a consensus price target of $5.86, indicating a potential upside of 227.37%.
+Core & Main has a consensus price target of $30.00, indicating a potential upside of 17.37%.
+Given Greenlane’s stronger consensus rating and higher possible upside, research analysts clearly believe Greenlane is more favorable than Core & Main.

-This table compares Greenlane and Core & Main’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Greenlane and Core & Main’s top-line revenue, earnings per share and valuation.

 |Gross Revenue